 Monique Shaw, program officer, joined the Robert Wood Johnson Foundation (RWJF) in 2019.
-A committed public health practitioner, she draws upon her prior work in health education, health policy research, program coordination, and community outreach to help align systems and build a Culture of Health that provides everyone in America a fair and just opportunity for health and well-being.
-She views her work as enabling health care, public health, and social service systems to work closely together to meet the goals and needs of the people they serve.
-She strives to use health policy change as a vehicle to promote cross-sector collaboration in addressing social determinants of health and advance health equity.
+A committed public health practitioner, she draws upon her prior work in health education, health policy research, program coordination, and community outreach to transform systems and build a Culture of Health that provides everyone in America a fair and just opportunity for health and well-being.
+She views her work as enabling healthcare, public health, and social service systems to work closely together to disrupt systems of oppression by centering communities most impacted by inequity.
+She strives to leverage philanthropic resources to support systems change, power building strategies, and transformative leadership to advance racial and health equity.

-Previously, Shaw served as an assistant program director at the University of the Sciences.
-She also worked as program coordinator for the University of Pennsylvania’s MPH program, managing the admissions process for hundreds of applicants annually, and serving as a liaison between the MPH program and community-based public health agencies and health care and non-profit organizations.
+Previously, Monique served as an assistant program director at the University of the Sciences.
+She also worked as program coordinator for the University of Pennsylvania’s MPH program, managing the admissions process for hundreds of applicants annually, and serving as a liaison between the MPH program and community-based public health agencies and healthcare and non-profit organizations.

-Earlier, Shaw was the outreach projects manager for Philadelphia Coordinated Health Care (PCHC), the southeastern Pennsylvania health care quality unit.
-Her work managing outreach and providing technical assistance to community-based health and social service organizations helped spread awareness and increase access to community physical and mental health care for people with intellectual and developmental disabilities (I/DD).
-In this role, she produced the “Bridging the Gap...One Story at a Time” Project, which captured the stories of more than 50 individuals with I/DD and co-occurring mental health challenges and their advocates, now housed at the National Library of Congress.
-PCHC used materials from this storytelling project to increase cultural sensitivity, expand public awareness, and increase acceptance of people with I/DD.
+Earlier, Monique was the outreach projects manager for Philadelphia Coordinated Health Care (PCHC), the southeastern Pennsylvania healthcare quality unit.
+Her work managing outreach and providing technical assistance to community-based health and social service organizations helped spread awareness and increase access to community physical and mental healthcare for people with intellectual and developmental disabilities (I/DD).
+In this role, she produced the “Bridging the Gap...One Story at a Time” project, which captured the stories of more than 50 individuals with I/DD and co-occurring mental health challenges and their advocates, now housed at the National Library of Congress.

-Shaw is a doctoral candidate in health policy at the University of the Sciences in Philadelphia.
-She earned a Master of Public Health from Drexel University with a focus on community health and prevention, and a BS in psychology from Howard University.
+Monique earned a doctorate in health policy from the University of the Sciences in Philadelphia with a focus on maternal and child health, a Master of Public Health from Drexel University with a focus on community health and prevention, and a BS in psychology from Howard University.

-Born and raised in Detroit—where most members of her large extended family still reside—she now lives in Jenkintown, Pa.
-In her leisure time, she enjoys spending time with her husband Blair and two daughters Parker and Clark.
-Together they enjoy hiking in Wissahickon Valley Park, watching movies, and traveling.
+Born and raised in Detroit—where most members of her large, extended family still reside—she lives in Jenkintown, Pa.
+In her leisure time, she enjoys spending time with her husband, Blair, and two daughters, Parker and Clark.
+Together they enjoy traveling, hiking in Wissahickon Valley Park, and watching movies.

-Shaw is a practicing full spectrum doula supporting and advocating for women of color and low-income families throughout their reproductive health journeys.
-Having received her training from Ancient Song Doula Services in Brooklyn, N.Y., she approaches her work through a reproductive justice lens by supporting women in making informed decisions about their care.
+Monique is a practicing full spectrum doula supporting and advocating for women of color and low-income families throughout their reproductive health journeys.
+Having received her training from Ancient Song Doula Services in Brooklyn, N.Y., she approaches her work through a reproductive justice lens by supporting birthing people in making informed decisions about their care.